osiyuk/glim/README.md

 Special Cases
 -------------

+### Arch and ArchBang

+Arch needs to know the partition on which the iso is located this is difficult when using /dev/sdx1 so the partition-label is used for this
+ * The FAT filesystem's label must be 'GLIM'

 ### Red Hat Enterprise Linux

 RHEL isn't "live" as such.
 And in order for the install to work, you need to